Life Works TMS Blogs

 LifeWorksTMS: Offering Accelerated TMS Therapy for Anxiety:

 While rTMS (repetitive Transcranial Magnetic Stimulation) for Anxiety isn’t FDA-cleared yet, ongoing studies suggest its potential efficacy, especially for acute anxiety.
-At LifeWorksTMS, we specialize in a 5-day accelerated TMS program tailored for those battling anxiety disorders which accompany depression in 50% of cases.
+At LifeWorksTMS, we specialize in a 5-day Accelerated TMS Therapy program tailored for those battling anxiety disorders which accompany depression in 50% of cases.
 Over this period, patients undergo 30-40 intensive TMS sessions, condensing the benefits of traditional treatments into a shorter timeframe.
 Our approach is holistic, ensuring patients receive comprehensive care in a serene environment, making their journey towards better mental health as smooth as possible.
 While we primarily operate without insurance, if insurance coverage is essential for you, we can guide you to one of our trusted partner clinics that accept insurance.

 tms for anxiety